MENTAL HEALTH FIRST AID-ARE YOU INTERESTED?

 Mental Health First Aid is intended for all people and organizations that make up the fabric of a community.
 The course is presented to chambers of commerce, professional associations, hospitals, nursing homes, rotary clubs, parent organizations, social clubs, and other groups.
 Professionals who regularly interact with a lot of people (such as police officers, human resource directors, and primary care workers), school and college leadership, faith communities, friends and family of individuals with mental illness or addiction, or anyone interested in learning more about mental illness and addiction should get trained.

 Silverdale Lutheran will host Mental Health First Aid on Saturday, Oct 28 from 8 am to 4:30 pm.
 Due to a grant, there is no charge for this presentation.
 (Usual fee is $170).
-We need at least 12 people to hold the course and not more than 25.
-We are now taking registrations.
-You can register by emailing our Parish Nurse, Lisa Ottenbacher, at firstname.lastname@example.org or leave a voicemail message at 360-633-5042.
+The class is currently FULL, but if you would like to be placed on the wait list, please notify our Parish Nurse, Lisa Ottenbacher, at firstname.lastname@example.org or leave a voicemail message at 360-633-5042.
+If you have registered for the class and unable to attend, please notify Lisa so that someone else will have the opportunity to attend.
+Thank you!